AlgoPioneer/swiftDialog/README.md

 | button1     | No       | Enter  | 0           |
 | button2     | Yes      | Esc    | 2           |
 | infobutton  | Yes      |        | 3           |

+# Displaying Images in the Icon area
+The icon display area on the left hand portion of the dialog can be configured in a number of ways.

+Details can be found on the [Customising the Icon](https://github.com/bartreardon/Dialog-public/wiki/Customising-the-Icon) page on the wiki.